the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/project-structure.md

 -- index.js
 ~~~~~~~

-The *index.js* file holds the implementation details for the component, while other files in the same folder have different responsibilities like styling, testing, and types:
+The *index.js* file holds the implementation details for the component while other files in the same folder have different responsibilities like styling, testing, and types:

 {title="Project Structure",lang="text"}
 ~~~~~~~